 Advantages of Silicon Photonics in 100G QSFP28

 Today, the technology route of optical integration commercial products is mainly divided into InP and Si.
 Laser technology used for 100G QSFP28 transceivers, such as DFB, DML, EML lasers, etc., belongs to InP, and the technology is relatively mature.
 But these lasers are expensive, incompatible with complementary metal-oxide-semiconductor processes, and their substrate materials only double every 2.6 years.
-The Si(silicon photonics)technology can be integrated on a large scale by passive optoelectronic devices and integrated circuits with the CMOS process.
+The Silicon photonics technology (SiPh) can be integrated on a large scale by passive optoelectronic devices and integrated circuits with the CMOS process.
 It is featured by its high density and the substrate material doubles every year.

 Compared with traditional electronic circuits, photonic integrated circuits (PICs) made of silicon photonics consume less power and have low heat, and are used in 100G modules to reduce costs.
 Waveguides are made of silicon cores and are used to connect photonics devices in circuits.
 And, the silicon photonics PIC process will build additional waveguides with silicon nitride as the core material, enabling wavelengths of 100G QSFP28 transceivers to reach longer distance transmission.